Chun-Yang/leetcode/README.md

     beginning of the Cycle
 143. Reorder List
   - in the while loop for linked list, we can check node equal to stop, not just null
+144. Binary Tree Preorder Traversal
+  - we can store right instead of parent
+  - we can store both and pop them one by one for left and right using stack property
+145. Binary Tree Postorder Traversal
+  - single stack: preorder + reverse (note: this only work for serailization, not for general operation) some times we just want to traverse the tree and not save the whole sequence. and if we do it this way, we are not doing it in the right order.
+    This might be ok since we can run the traverse function on the final